 - any other activities that wouldn’t be expected in a residential area

-You should talk to your local council or planning office if you have any doubts over whether or not your business will need planning permission.
+Regulations and Legislation – You should talk to your local council or planning office if you have any doubts about whether or not your business will need planning permission.

 Self-assessment tax return